felipap/sicp-code/README.md

 Notes and Observations
 ----------------------

+Comments by me were also added to help comprehension and attention to details

 Though the files have extension .scm, they present code from the board and literal content of the slides (some of which is code).
 They're expected not to compile in any scheme interpreter.

 There are probably a few syntax errors deriving from the misplacement of parenthesis and mistyping of words.

-I have added comments and notes throughout the code to help comprehension and attention to details.
+I have added comments and notes throughout the code to

 The syntax and style are not consistent in all of the code, and I apologize for that.
 I believe to have refined the styling during the process of transcribing.